orsenthil/senthil.learntosolveit.com-deploy/posts/2004/01/25/with-rms-the-guru-of-gnu.md

 .. description: A detailed account of a conversation with Richard M Stallman, discussing the Free Software Movement, GNU, and his philosophy on software freedom.

-In the early and initial days (when open source, free software, and Linux were the same for me), I used to think of Richard M Stallman, known as RMS, in comparison with Mahatma Gandhi.
+In the early and initial days (when open source, free software, and Linux were the same for me), I used to think of {{% wikipedia article="Richard Stallman" %}}, known as RMS, in comparison with {{% wikipedia article="Mahatma Gandhi" %}}.
 One math professor there (at Cochin University of Science and Technology) gave a brief introduction and said that he feels RMS is comparable to Mahatma Gandhi.